 Second, when people go on dates, their goal is to focus on rapport building and searching for a one-on-one connection.
 You wouldn’t invite your mom to your first date (at least I hope not!).
 Talking about an ex or exes has a similar result: you’re inserting another person into the date.
 The only difference is that your third wheel isn’t physically present.

 I went on a date once where the girl told me she had been on 20 first dates, with no second dates, and I was her 21st.
 Then she proceeded to tell me about how multiple bad decisions she had made recently.
 Needless to say, I became number 22 after that, and some other poor guy had to hear about me.

-It’s likely your life hasn’t been all roses.
+It’s likely your life hasn’t been all sunshine and roses.
 We all have struggled to one degree or another, some of us more than others.
 Our pasts make us who we are and hopefully they’ve made us stronger.
 But, there is a time and place for sharing that sensitive information…and the first date isn’t one of them.

 The first date is a time to build rapport and establish mutual attraction.
 If you share too much of a negative history, you risk coming across as creepy or un-dateable.
 I’m not saying you want to hide this information.
 Just save it for when you’ve built more rapport and you both are more comfortable with each other.
 Once your date falls for you, he or she will be much more likely to accept your troubled or questionable past.
 Besides, you don’t owe your date your life story in the beginning.

 Are you a part of the Trump Resistance?
 Maybe you support Hillary…for prison.
 We live in a very polarized political time and it’s spilled over into dating.
 Many on the hard right and hard left refuse to date someone on the opposite side.
 And, that’s a fair choice.
 But, for many people, politics only plays a marginal role in their life.
 And, it’s a topic they’d rather avoid at first.
 Even people who are interested in politics may want a break from it during dates.